JRSijsling/hyperelliptic/README.md

 Usage
 --

 Examples that test the routines in this package can be found in the directory `examples`.
+A full list of the provided intrinsics is [here](intrinsics.md).

 Verbose comments are enabled by
 ```